Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we perform a comprehensive analysis to show how crossbar-based non-idealities can be harnessed for adversarial robustness.
+In this work, we perform a comprehensive analysis to show how crossbar non-idealities can be harnessed for adversarial robustness.
 This work brings in a new standpoint that does not devalue the importance of non-idealities or parasitics present in crossbar systems.
-We develop a framework based on \textit{PyTorch} that maps state-of-the-art DNNs (VGG8 and VGG16 networks) onto resistive crossbar arrays and evaluates them with benchmark datasets (CIFAR-10 and CIFAR-100).
-We show that circuit-level non-idealities (\textit{e.g.}, interconnect parasitics) and synaptic device-level non-idealities intrinsically provide robustness to the mapped DNNs against adversarial attacks, such as FGSM and PGD attacks.
+We develop a framework based on \textit{Pytorch} that maps state-of-the-art DNNs (VGG8 and VGG16 networks) onto resistive crossbar arrays and evaluates them with benchmark datasets (CIFAR-10, CIFAR-100 and Tiny Imagenet).
+We show that circuit-level non-idealities (\textit{e.g.}, interconnect parasitics) and device-level non-idealities provide robustness to the mapped DNNs against adversarial attacks, such as FGSM and PGD attacks.
 This is reflected by lower accuracy degradations during adversarial attacks in case of DNNs mapped on crossbars than that of software-based DNNs ($>10-15\%$).
-We also find that larger crossbar sizes extend greater resilience to the DNNs even against stronger PGD attacks.

-We investigate the influence of various crossbar parameters on the adversarial robustness of the mapped DNNs.
-While large values of $R_{MAX}$ do not produce any appreciable effect on adversarial robustness, a smaller value of $R_{MIN}$ makes the network more adversarially robust.
-Furthermore, increasing the $\sigma/\mu$ ratio of the synaptic devices pertaining to process variation does not yield any significant benefit in terms of adversarial robustness.
-We further compare the performance of our non-ideality driven approach to adversarial robustness in a 32x32 crossbar with other state-of-the-art software-based adversarial defense techniques on CIFAR-100 dataset.
+We further compare the performance of our non-ideality driven approach with other state-of-the-art software-based adversarial defense techniques on CIFAR-100 dataset.
 We find that our approach performs significantly well in terms of reducing adversarial losses during FGSM or PGD attacks.

-In our present work, in order to substantiate our claim, we have taken into account a crossbar system that does not include selector devices (such as MOSFETs) being connected in series with the resistive synaptic devices.
-In other words, we have not considered the impact of non-idealities pertaining to 1T-1R crossbar system that are non-linear in nature.
-Thus, in our future work we shall extend our analysis to 1T-1R memresistive crossbar arrays by employing an architecture similar to \emph{GENIE-x}~\cite{geniex} that accounts for both data-dependent and data-independent non-idealities while modeling the crossbar instances.
-Finally, our comprehensive analysis and encouraging results establish the idea of rethinking analog crossbar computing for adversarial security in addition to energy efficiency.
+Our comprehensive analysis and encouraging results establish the idea of rethinking analog crossbar computing for adversarial security in addition to energy efficiency.